Ludo is a Burgundy native and selected a rooster logo for LudoBites because it’s the emblem of France.

 Grilled Duck Breast ($22) was one of the night’s top dishes, centering on rosy, expertly cooked cuts of duck with crisp skin.
 The pairings were spot-on, featuring thin-shaved leeks in a tangy ginger and caper sauce.
 Topping off the dish: two shavings of earthy black truffle.

 Lobster Medallions ($18) were the night’s only clunker, featuring chewy, overcooked lobster chunks topped with crunchy daikon discs and an overly sweet honey-sherry vinegar vinaigrette that was all sweet, without enough balancing acidity.

-We quickly forgot about the lobster when the towering Chocolate Cupcake ($12) arrived.
-The foie gras cupcake had become a signature dish for good reason.
+We quickly forgot about the lobster when a towering Chocolate Cupcake ($12) arrived.
+Ludo’s foie gras cupcake had become a signature dish for good reason.
 The moist dark chocolate cake was topped with cool, rich Foie Gras Chantilly, a drizzle of maple syrup and a shower of candied bacon and almond bits, which provided a great textural contrast.

 LudoBites wrapped on August 22, but Ludo is in negotiations to graduate from pop-up to permanent.
 Follow his progress on Twitter.